usdot-jpo-ode/wzdx/create-feed/README.md

 * [WZDx v3.0 Feed](/create-feed/schemas/wzdx_v3.0_feed.json)

 ## Business Rules
-The following business rules are help assure a standardized and interpretable use of the WZDx specification.
+The following business rules help assure a standardized and interpretable use of the WZDx specification.
 The specification describes the required structure and data fields to describe a work zone, whereas business rules are additional requirements for using the WZDx specification in a standard manner.
 Note that business rules are distinct from best practices in that the latter are suggestions and business rules are requirements.

 1. Each direction of travel must be represented by a separate road event.
 For example, if there is a work zone on a roadway with two lanes, each in an opposite travel direction (↑↓), each direction must be a separate road event.
 2. Construction which requires alternating traffic flows within a lane must be represented with at least one road event in each direction.
 Similarly, roadways that during normal operation have an alternating flow of traffic direction based on time of day must be represented by at least one road event in each direction.